dbtuneai/pg-hammerdb-dbtune/README.md

 # PostgreSQL performance tuning with HammerDB and DBtune

-This repository contains scripts and instructions to replicate the performance tuning experiments described in our blog post: [Maximizing TPROC-C Performance with HammerDB and DBtune].
+This repository contains scripts and instructions to replicate the performance tuning experiments described in our blog post: [DBtune and HammerDB: Your guide to fair PostgreSQL benchmarking](https://www.dbtune.com/blog/dbtune-and-hammerdb).

 ## Overview